agenium-scale/boost.simd/README.md

 Supported compilers
 -------------------

-We have tested NSIMD with GCC, Clang and MSVC.
-As we provide a C89 and a C++98 API other compilers should work fine.
-Also old compiler versions should work as long as they support the SIMD targeted extension.
-We have tested with success NSIMD for SSE4.2 on MSVC 2010.
+NSIMD is tested with GCC, Clang and MSVC.
+As a C89 and a C++98 API are provided, other compilers should work fine.
+Old compiler versions should work as long as they support the targeted SIMD extension.
+For instance, NSIMD can compile to SSE4.2 on MSVC 2010.

 Build the library
 =================

-The library can be built with CMake (<https://gitlab.kitware.com/cmake/cmake>) on Linux and Windows.
+The library should be built with [CMake](<https://gitlab.kitware.com/cmake/cmake>) on Linux and Windows.

 Dependencies
 ------------